rjl-websites/20250118-richardlyon.net-hugo/content/writing/madness-in-ukraine/index.md

 In that same month, the influential US military think tank RAND Corporation published a startling report outlining bold policy measures that the US and NATO could implement to destabilize Russia’s government.
 The report’s remarkably frank recommendations included strategies that could potentially lead to regime change.[^2]

-These measures, which contradicted President Zelensky’s election promises to Ukrainian citizens, included supplying lethal weapons to Ukraine to escalate its conflict with Russia, recommitting to Ukraine’s integration into an expanding NATO, repositioning NATO fighters, bombers, tactical and nuclear missiles, and troops along the Russian border to exert pressure on Russia’s military defenses, and interfering in Russian elections to undermine public confidence in the Russian government.
+These measures, which contradicted President Zelensky’s election promises to Ukrainian citizens, included: supplying lethal weapons to Ukraine to escalate its conflict with Russia; recommitting to Ukraine’s integration into an expanding NATO; repositioning NATO fighters, bombers, tactical and nuclear missiles, and troops along the Russian border to exert pressure on Russia’s military defenses; and interfering in Russian elections to undermine public confidence in the Russian government.

 In December 2021, Russia sought security guarantees from the United States and NATO that they would not implement these measures.
-They refused.
+NATO refused.
 Russia invaded Ukraine on February 24 2022.

 In March 2022, during initial peace negotiations, Russia reiterated its demand for security assurances from NATO.
 President Zelensky indicated openness to forgoing Ukraine’s NATO membership aspirations.
 The United Kingdom, under Boris Johnson, sabotaged the talks.[^3] An estimated 600,000 Ukrainian men were subsequently killed.